novika-lang/novika/README.md

 It's too early to say.
 Brevity?
 Homoiconicity squared?
 I. e., runtime homoiconicity too?
 WTF?

-> Of interest: see the `world/` directory for a stub Novika
-> environment.
-In far future, Novika will look a bit like
-> what you'd see there.
->
 > Of interest: Novika seems to be one of the best languages to
 > explain continations with.
 But I haven't tried yet, so... :)